G-Core/product-documentation/documentation/cloud/manage-cloud-via-terraform.md

-   --1--What is Terraform?: "what-is-terraform" --1--Install and configure Terraform: "install-terraform-and-integrate-it-with-our-cloud" --1--Manage Cloud resources: "manage-cloud-resources-via-terraform" --2--Create a bare metal server: "create-a-bare-metal-server" --2--Create an instance: "create-an-instance" --2--Create a Kubernetes cluster: "create-a-kubernetes-cluster" --2--Create a Kubernetes pool: "create-a-kubernetes-pool" --2--Create a load balancer: "create-a-load-balancer" --2--Create a network and subnetwork: "create-a-network-and-subnetwork"
+   --1--What is Terraform?: "what-is-terraform" --1--Install and configure Terraform: "install-terraform-and-integrate-it-with-our-cloud" --1--Manage Cloud resources: "manage-cloud-resources-via-terraform" --2--Create a Bare Metal server: "create-a-bare-metal-server" --2--Create a Virtual Machine: "create-a-virtual-machine" --2--Create a Managed Kubernetes cluster: "create-a-managed-kubernetes-cluster" --2--Create a Kubernetes pool: "create-a-kubernetes-pool" --2--Create a load balancer: "create-a-load-balancer" --2--Create a network and subnetwork: "create-a-network-and-subnetwork"